The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Results

 Here, we present several different perspectives on the combined catalogs across these 19 galaxies.
 These figures demonstrate the utility of the catalogs and illustrate how this analysis compares to \citet{hassani23}.

 Figure~\ref{fig:stats} shows the counts and percentages of exposed clusters, embedded O-AGBs, RSGs, and the combined C-AGB/CPNe class across 19 galaxies, sorted by distance.
-In most galaxies, exposed clusters are the most abundant population, comprising 60–95\% of the total in different galaxies.
-Notably, IC~5332 and NGC~3351 show lower fractions of exposed clusters (below 60\%), whereas NGC~ 1385, NGC~7496, and NGC~1300 exhibit about 90\% or more.
+In most galaxies, exposed clusters are the most abundant population, comprising $\sim$ 50–95\% of the total in different galaxies.
+Notably in our 21$\mu$m catalog, IC~5332, NGC~1365, and NGC~3351 show lower fractions of exposed clusters (below 60\%), whereas NGC~ 1385 and NGC~7496 exhibit about 90\% or more.
 Galaxies such as NGC~3351, NGC~3627, NGC~4321, NGC~4535, NGC~1566, and NGC~1365 have more than 20\% embedded clusters in the 21~$\mu$m catalog.
-In the 10~$\mu$m catalog, only NGC~3627 show more than 20\% of their total populations as embedded clusters.

 This figure also illustrates how our detection limits for stellar populations in both catalogs change with distance to the target.
-Specifically, in the 10~$\mu$m catalog, we detect more than 30\% of the population classified as C-AGBs/CPNs/CP-AGBs out to NGC~2835 ($D=12.22$~Mpc).
+Specifically, in the 10~$\mu$m catalog, we detect about 30\% of the population classified as C-AGBs/CPNs/CP-AGBs out to NGC~2835 ($D=12.22$~Mpc).
 These stars remain detectable even in our most distant galaxy, NGC~1365.
-Most RSGs and O-AGBs are detected within the same distance range ($D<12$~Mpc), with total fractions below 5\%.
-For more distant galaxies, the corresponding fractions are $\lesssim 1\%$ for most targets.
+RSGs are detected in most of our targets, with total fractions below 10-15\%.